felixduvallet/ros-travis-integration/README.md

 The instructions are generally listed here: http://docs.travis-ci.com/user/private-dependencies/

-1. Create a machine account on github (https://developer.github.com/guides/managing-deploy-keys/#machine-users).
+1. Create a machine account on github.
 2. Generate a public/private key on your computer, if not done already.
-3. Add the public key (id_rsa.pub) to the machine account's github settings.
+3. Add the public key (id_rsa.pub) to the machine account's github settings (see [here](https://developer.github.com/guides/managing-deploy-keys/#machine-users)).
+4. In github, make sure the machine account has read access to all the dependency repositories.
-4. Add the github machine account as an administrator for the repository you want to build on travis (note: not the dependencies).
+5. In travis, add the machine account as an administrator for the repository you want to build (note: not the dependencies).
-5. In travis, add the *private* key (id_rsa) in the build job settings.
+6. In travis settings for the machine user, add the *private* key (id_rsa) in the build job settings.

 # The example packages